 Starting from a noisy, meaningless image, reverse diffusion recovers a cat OR a dog image.
 This is the main idea.

-Technically, every diffusion process has two parts: (1) drift or directed motion and (2) random motion.
-The reverse diffusion drifts towards either cat or dog images but nothing in between.
+Technically, every diffusion process has two parts: (1) drift and (2) random motion.
+The reverse diffusion drifts towards either cat OR dog images but nothing in between.
 That’s why the result can either be a cat or a dog.

 How training is done